 TSX-V: SYH | OTC: SYHBF

-Advancing Multiple High-Grade Uranium Exploration Projects in the 2023-24 Uranium Bull Market
+Advancing Multiple High-Grade Uranium Exploration Projects in the 2024-25 Uranium Bull Market

-The small-cap uranium company featured in this report — Skyharbour Resources Ltd. — has acquired an extensive portfolio of uranium exploration projects in Canada’s prolific Athabasca Basin and is well-positioned to benefit from improving uranium market fundamentals with 24 projects, ten of which are drill-ready, covering over 518,000 hectares (over 1.2 million acres) of land.
+The small-cap uranium company featured in this report — Skyharbour Resources Ltd. — has acquired an extensive portfolio of uranium exploration projects in Canada’s prolific Athabasca Basin and is well-positioned to benefit from improving uranium market fundamentals with 29 projects, ten of which are drill-ready, covering over 580,000 hectares (over 1.4 million acres) of land.

-The flagship projects are the 100%-owned Moore Lake Uranium Project located 15 km east of Denison’s Wheeler River uranium project and 39 km south of Cameco’s McArthur River uranium mine as well as the adjacent Russell Lake Project recently optioned from Rio Tinto.
-Additionally, SYH has a total of 8 partner-funded uranium projects in the Athabasca Basin region as part of their prospect generator strategy.
+The flagship projects are the 100%-owned Moore Lake Uranium Project located 15 km east of Denison’s Wheeler River uranium project and 39 km south of Cameco’s McArthur River uranium mine and the adjacent Russell Lake Project, in which Skyharbour is operator with joint-venture partner Rio Tinto Exploration Canada (RTEC).

-Uranium Bull Market Underway in ‘23
+Uranium Bull Market Accelerating into 2025

 There’s a major positive shift happening in the global nuclear energy market.